Our Review Process

-Even though the glycemic index of mangoes is 51, the fruit does contain a lot of natural sugars.
+Even though the mango gi index is 51, the fruit does contain a lot of natural sugars.
 These sugars can bring about a spike in the body’s blood sugar level.
 One can use several methods like – portion control, adding a source of protein, adding more fiber, etc paired with eating a mango to reduce and control the level of the spike.

 What is the side effect of mango?

 Yes, mangoes are super tasty, however, too many mangoes at once might not be very healthy.

 - Latex allergies – mangoes can aggravate latex allergies as they can cause itchiness and even anaphylaxis in severe cases.

 - Spikes in blood sugar – A person with diabetes should avoid the over-consumption of mangoes as the natural sugars in mangoes can increase blood sugar.